 Before you start the ReNew Mums program, it is important that you have had a postnatal assessment beforehand.
-This will involve an online pre-assessment screening form, followed by a face-to-face assessment.

 The pre-assessment is important, as your instructor will need to know if you are having any issues with your pelvic floor or if you are having any symptoms that may indicate a prolapse, incontinence or tummy separation.
 If you are having such symptoms, these will have to be checked thoroughly before you commence exercise as your symptoms may be affected or made worse by exercise.